fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ## Transformation Functions:

-### Literal Value (fluid.transforms.literalValue and fluid.transforms.identity)
+### Literal Value (fluid.transforms.literalValue)

 **Type:** standardOutputTransformFunction

-**Description:** Returns the value given as `input`, without attempting to do further transformations for that value.
-This transformation is basically an identity function - it will output the value given as (non-interpreted) input.
+**Description:** Returns the value given as `input`, without attempting to do further transformations or interpretations for that value.
+It will always produce the same value independent of the source model/document.

 **Invertibility:** Partly invertible.